-The great guide to go to Machu Picchu on your own and cheap is finally here.
+The great guide to going to Machu Picchu on your own and cheap is finally here.
 A condensed answer that resumes all the concerns we saw for years that the travelers who want to travel to Cusco had: make the Inca Trail or arrive at Machu Picchu walking through the train tracks in ten points.

 Usually, if you are Latin American, North American, or European you will not need it.
 If you’re a citizen of Mercosur you can enter Peru just by carrying your identity card or your passport.
 If you’re not from a Mercosur member country you’ll need a valid passport and in some special cases depending on your native country, you’ll need a visa.
 If you’re underage your parents will have to go with you.
 If you’re a parent and you travel with your child, you’ll need a marriage certificate and the child’s birth certificate.